 A significant number of our members are arbitrators and accept appointments as international arbitrators each year.
 Irish barristers are specialists in Irish and EU law and give opinions and advice to international clients.

 Irish barristers accept instructions directly from both EU and foreign lawyers, and may appear in the Irish courts on the instructions of an EU lawyer.
-In any non-contentious work, or in international arbitration, barristers may act on the instructions of any foreign lawyer.
+In any non-contentious work, and outside Ireland, barristers may act on the instructions of any foreign lawyer.

 For more information about: